goldstar/ruby-style-guide/README.md

 style matters.
 I also believe that a great hacker community, such as Ruby has, should be quite capable of producing this coveted document.

-This guide started its life as our internal company Ruby coding guidelines (written by yours truly).
-At some point I decided that the work I was doing might be interesting to members of the Ruby community in general and that the world had little need for another internal company guideline.
-But the world could certainly benefit from a community-driven and community-sanctioned set of practices, idioms and style prescriptions for Ruby programming.

-Since the inception of the guide I've received a lot of feedback from members of the exceptional Ruby community around the world.
-Thanks for all the suggestions and the support!
-Together we can make a resource beneficial to each and every Ruby developer out there.

 By the way, if you're into Rails you might want to check out the complementary [Ruby on Rails Style Guide][rails-style-guide].